 The amendments also make the 60 day notice requirement applicable to "state funded assurance".
-The Board has a proposal pending, in Section 731.200 in R89-19, to authorize the use of the UST State Fund to meet the financial assurance requirements of this Part.
-The Board has proposed to reference that proposed Section here, and to hence make the 60 day notice requirement applicable to the UST State Fund.
-However, this poses other questions similar to the issues raised in the R89-19 Proposed Opinion.
-The Board solicits comment as to whether the 60 day notice requirement is consistent with the statutes, cited in R89-19, which establish the UST State Fund.
+Section 731.200 in R89-19 authorizes the use of the UST State Fund to meet the financial assurance requirements of this Part.
+The Board references Section 731.200 here, and makes the 60 day notice requirement applicable to the UST State Fund.
+However, this poses other questions similar to the issues raised in the R89-19 Opinion.
+The Board solicited comment, but recieved no response, as to whether the 60 day notice requirement is consistent with the statutes, cited in R89-19, which establish the UST State Fund.
+The Board therefore assumes affirmation of its resolution to this problem.